SAP Negotiations

 Overview: SAP conducts periodic license audits on customers to ensure compliance.
 An audit can be triggered by many things (especially around year-end or if you make a big change like an acquisition).

-Non-compliance (using more licenses than purchased, indirect use without licenses, etc.) can result in hefty back bills or pressure to buy more.
 The time to protect yourself from audit surprises is during the contract negotiation, when you should secure clear audit terms and understand your compliance obligations.

 Best Practices:

-• Define Audit Process: Ensure the contract has a fair audit clause that gives you reasonable notice.
-For instance, SAP should be required to give at least 30 days (preferably 90 days) notice of an auditโ€‹and define that audits can happen at most once per year or once per X years.
-Define scope โ€“ e.g., the audit will only cover products you own and use standard SAP measurement tools.
+• Define Audit Process: Ensure the contract includes a fair audit clause that provides you with reasonable notice.
+For instance, SAP should be required to provide at least 30 days (preferably 90 days) notice of an audit and define that audits can occur at most once per year or once every X years.
+Define scope โ€“ e.g., the audit will only cover products you own and use, and standard SAP measurement tools will be used.
 This prevents fishing expeditions.
-Also, ensure that audits will be conducted during normal business hours and not unreasonably interfere with operations (common audit clause language).
+Additionally, ensure that audits are conducted during normal business hours and do not unreasonably interfere with operations (common audit clause language).

-• Negotiate Remediation Period: A powerful ask is a clause giving you a period to cure compliance issues before SAP takes any enforcement action or penaltyโ€‹.
-For example, if an audit finds youโ€™re short 100 user licenses, you have 60 days to purchase additional licenses at pre-agreed pricing, with no back penalties.
-Some customers have gotten a 90-day remediation periodโ€‹ , which saved them millions by avoiding surprise fees.
+• Negotiate Remediation Period: A powerful ask is a clause that gives you a period to cure compliance issuesย beforeย SAP takes any enforcement action or penalty.
+For example, if an audit reveals that youโ€™re short 100 user licenses, you have 60 days to purchase additional licenses at the pre-agreed-upon pricing, with no back penalties.
+Some customers have received a 90-day remediation period, which has saved them millions by avoiding surprise fees.

 • Clarify Indirect Usage Measurement: This ties to Tip 6.
 Specify how an audit will measure indirect access (e.g., via Digital Access document counts)โ€‹.
-Remove vague language like โ€œany accessโ€ฆ must be licensedโ€ and replace it with your agreed approach (e.g., โ€œCustomer will license indirect use via Digital Access; any documents generated beyond licensed quantity will be addressed at next true-up at $X per documentโ€).
+Remove vague language like โ€œany accessโ€ฆ must be licensedโ€ and replace it with your agreed approach (e.g., โ€œCustomer will license indirect use via Digital Access; any documents generated beyond licensed quantity will be addressed at the next true-up at $X per documentโ€).
 Clarity here avoids the scenario of an audit interpreting things against you.

 Trap: A significant trap is leaving audit terms vague, effectively giving SAP a blank check.
 SAPโ€™s standard audit clause gives them broad rights โ€“ if you donโ€™t negotiate, you might find auditors crawling through logs and presenting a bill.
-Without limits, SAP could, for example, audit right after you deploy a new system (when usage is in flux) and catch you in technical non-compliance.

-Another trap is failing to understand indirect use in compliance, as noted earlier, many companies got burned by audits finding indirect access they didnโ€™t license.
-Youโ€™re stuck with SAPโ€™s interpretation if you didn’t negotiate it.
-Also, some companies inadvertently violate terms (like using a developer license for production work or letting a third-party outsource team use internal licenses).
+Additionally, some companies inadvertently violate terms (such as using a developer license for production work or allowing a third-party outsourcing team to use internal licenses).
 These can be costly if audited.
 So, ignorance of the fine print is a trap โ€“ know your entitlements.

 Actionable Advice for Procurement: Get your legal and IT team together to review SAPโ€™s audit clause line by line during negotiation.
 Push back on any one-sided provisions.
 Itโ€™s not uncommon to add some balanced language.

-For instance, specify that audit results will be shared and discussed before any formal report so that you can clarify any misunderstandings.
 Avoid โ€œaudits at any timeโ€ โ€“ insert a reasonable frequency and notice.
-If SAP balks at changing the contract language (they often say itโ€™s standard), even an email or side letter from SAPโ€™s side outlining the understanding can help (though the contract is better).
+If SAP balks at changing the contract language (they often claim itโ€™s standard), even an email or side letter from SAP outlining the understanding can help (though the contract is preferable).

-If an audit does happen, involve procurement and maybe external experts to validate SAPโ€™s findings โ€“ donโ€™t just accept their numbers if they seem off.
-By negotiating audit and compliance terms upfront, you effectively buy insurance against future compliance disputes or at least set the rules of engagement such that you wonโ€™t be blindsided.
+By negotiating audit and compliance terms upfront, you effectively buy insurance against future compliance disputes or, at the very least, set the rules of engagement so that you wonโ€™t be blindsided.

 18. Secure Renewal Price Protections (Cap Those Increases)